Click here for your FREE

 there's a family of squirrels living among them that you're not even aware of.

-4. There are people in your life who call you several times a day because they're
+4. There are people in your life who call you several times a day because they're bored,

-happened on Days of Our Lives, or can't make a decision without your opinion first.
+Days of Our Lives, or can't make a decision without your opinion first.

-5. You spend the majority of your time thinking about everything that is wrong in
+5. You spend the majority of your time thinking about everything that is wrong in your

-your life instead of what is possible and available to you.
+life instead of what is possible and available to you.

-If you answered "true" to even one of these statements, you have clutter and
+If you answered "true" to even one of these statements, you have clutter and whether or

 When you're surrounded by clutter, your efficiency is reduced, productivity is